Vescent/SLICE-DHV-Firmware-Upgrade/README.md

 # SLICE-DHV-Firmware-Upgrade
-Firmware for SLICE DHV models
+Repository for the latest released firmware for the SLICE DHV